 Only food and drink from Uprise is allowed in our theaters.

 The bar carries a wide array of craft beers, wines, and spirits.
 It's a great place to gather before or after a film.
 Open seven days a week.
 Note: the kitchen is closed on Sundays.

 Hittsville has collaborated with Sager Braudis Gallery to adorn the walls in the Uprise dining room.
-Whether you're at Hittsville to dine or stand in line to see a movie, you'll now be surrounded by stimulating artwork.
+Whether you're at Hittsville to dine or in line to see a movie, you'll now be surrounded by stimulating artwork.

 Designed by Willy Wilson; constructed by Marty Riback, David Wilson, and friends

 In 1920 the Russian artist and architect Vladimir Yevgrafovich Tatlin drew up plans for a huge tower constructed of iron, steel and glass as a monument to the Communist International movement.
 Its intended height was 1,200 feet — a third taller than the Eiffel Tower — with a cube, pyramid, cylinder and hemisphere rotating inside.
 The visionary work was never constructed; it would have taken more steel than Russia was capable of producing.
-The interpretation of Tatlin's tower that anchors our box office reflects the daring spirit of the original design, which is also evident in the films you will enjoy at Ragtag Cinema.
+The interpretation of Tatlin's tower that anchors our box office reflects the daring spirit of the original design, which is also evident in the films you will enjoy at Ragtag Cinema

 Locust Street Elementary 5th graders and Dr. Ann Mehr; screenprinting on clay